 We completed another circuit around our brilliant Sun.

-As we reflect on how we fared in 2017,
+As we reflect on how we fared this year,

 Let’s also pause to consider what each of our relationships to us mean.